touchtalent/BobbleIMESDK/Readme_Gradle.md

 # BobbleIMESDK

-This guide is for all app developers who wish to add a custom keyboard functionality in their Android apps using the Bobble IME (Input Method Editor) SDK.
-Before you begin integrating the SDK into your app, please email us at android.master@bobble.ai to get the license key in order to avail complete functionalities of the SDK.
+This guide is for all app developers who wish to add a custom keyboard functionality in their Android apps using the Bobble IME (Input Method Editor) SDK. via traditional method.

 Note - Minimum version of supported Android platform is SDK level 21